Port Discovery Children’s Museum

 Wonders of Water

 Wonder’s of Water was a close second for all 3 girls favorite spots.
 This is an entire room dedicated to water play!
-There is a huge water table for all ages – one end is super low to the ground for little ones, and even has a clip on high chair so the tiniest kiddos can play!
+At the entrance of this room there are crocs and rain coats provided – kids can swap out their shoes for crocs so they don’t get their shoes wet while playing, There is a huge water table for all ages – one end is super low to the ground for little ones, and even has a clip on high chair so the tiniest kiddos can play!
 Another water table is designated for lego play.
 There is a cool sink and float sorting tank as well as a bubble ring where you can stand inside a bubble! (though we had a hard time getting this to work!)

 There is another mostly fenced off area that is designated for “very wet” water play.
 Water shoots out of the floor and kids can connect pipes to make their own fountain.
 There is also a hose where kids can aim at different objects to make different sounds.
-Pre-covid, smocks and water shoes were provided, but for now they are currently unavailable.
-As I previously shared, I strongly suggest bringing an extra change of clothes and water shoes to play in this area!
+As I previously shared, I strongly suggest bringing an extra change of clothes in case your kids get soaked!

 At the exit of the water room there are dryers mounted on the wall to help kids dry off after playing.